GeorginaCarlisle/2024-daily-coding/README.md

 18 - Split rendering of date into it's own function AND create and render current time to the page.

 20 - Interval set to update time every second.
+21 - Date and time rendered to top right with improved wording.